 The Group Chief Financial Officer (Group CFO) is Suncorp's Corporate Disclosure Officer.
-Suncorp's Disclosure Committee assists the Corporate Disclosure Officer with ensuring compliance with Suncorp's continuous disclosure obligations.
-The Disclosure Committee meets regularly, and is engaged between scheduled meetings as required, to consider matters that may require disclosure, and to review and approve the content of proposed material for lodgement with the ASX.
+Management's Disclosure Committee assists the Corporate Disclosure Officer with ensuring compliance with Suncorp's continuous disclosure obligations.
+The Disclosure Committee meets regularly, and is engaged otherwise as required, to consider matters that may require disclosure, and to review and approve the content of proposed material for lodgement with the ASX.